karamatghous/karamatghous/README.md

 - 🌱 I've been working as a Front-End Developer(React.js & React-Native).
 - 🌱 I'm currently focusing on open source contribution.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.
-- ⚡️ Fun-Fact: I have a degree in Software Engineering;
+- ⚡️ Fun-Fact: I have a degree in Software Engineering.
-- 📫 How to reach me: ghouskaramat46@gmail.com
+- 📫 How to reach me: ghouskaramat46@gmail.com.
-- 😄 Pronouns: He/His
+- 😄 Pronouns: He/His.
-- ⚡ Dev motto: `Keep on doing.`
+- ⚡ Dev motto: `Keep on doing.

 ### Languages and Tools: